piskvorky/gensim/docs/src/distributed.rst

 For communication between nodes, `gensim` uses `Pyro (PYthon Remote Objects)
 <http://pypi.python.org/pypi/Pyro4>`_, version >= 4.27.
 This is a library for low-level socket communication
-and remote procedure calls (RPC) in Python. `Pyro` is a pure-Python library, so its installation is quite painless and only involves copying its `*.py` files somewhere onto your Python's import path::
+and remote procedure calls (RPC) in Python. `Pyro4` is a pure-Python library, so its installation is quite painless and only involves copying its `*.py` files somewhere onto your Python's import path::

-  sudo easy_install Pyro4
+  pip install Pyro4

 You don't have to install Pyro to run Gensim, but if you don't, you won't be able to access the distributed features (i.e., everything will always run in serial mode,